Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 The Japanese Garden at St. Mawgan

 This is an unexpected place to find in Cornwall where, when you think of gardens, you first think of spring gardens.
 Essentially it is a showplace for the attached nursery.
-We visited too early in the year to do the garden justice though perhaps that meant that we able to see the form better for the lack of flowering content.
+We visited too early in the year to do the garden justice though perhaps that meant that we were able to see the form better for the lack of flowering content.
 We must revisit when the azaleas are in bloom.

 Tea House and Carp Pool